richcooper95/crisis/docs/AWS-account.md

 ## Cognito

 Within the Cognito User Pools section of the AWS Management Console, open the user pool created by the Amplify CLI and change the 'User sign-ups allowed' propery to 'Only allow administrators to create users'.
 Then create at least one user (eg named 'dev').

+## Lambda

+Zappa is used to deploy our Python server code into AWS Lambda.
+Run `zappa deploy dev` to deploy the development instance.